 If we look at the history of amending the Constitution, we see that the first pathway is by far the most common.
 All but one amendment has traveled that path.
 One amendment—the Twenty-first Amendment, which repealed Prohibition—was accomplished with pathway #2 above.
 Pathways #3 and #4 have never been used to pass an amendment, and it’s not for lack of trying.
 From 1789 to 1993 there were almost 400 proposals from some states for Congress to call a convention to amend the Constitution.
 (4) In 2018, conservative interests came within six states of successfully calling for a constitutional convention that they hoped would constitutionally enshrine their values.
 These efforts were funded and pushed by wealthy people such as the Mercer family and the Koch brothers.
 (5) Progressives have had less success pushing the same kind of agenda.
 Legal scholars and jurists from both the Left and the Right worry about a second constitutional convention running amok and radically altering America’s constitutional order.
 As University of Maryland law professor Richard Boldt put it, “The lack of clear rules of the road, either in the text of the Constitution itself or in historical or legal precedent, makes the selection of the convention mechanism a choice whose risks dramatically outweigh any potential benefits.”
 (6)

 Looking at the four pathways above, it is now clear why the U.S. Constitution has not been amended much.
 It is very difficult to get an amendment to pass both the House and Senate with a two-thirds majority, and then there is the high hurdle of getting thirty-eight states to approve it.
-Consider the fate of the Equal Rights Amendment (ERA), which surmounted the Congressional hurdle only to fall three states short to ratify.
+Consider the fate of the Equal Rights Amendment (ERA), which was initially proposed in 1923.
+It finally passed Congress in 1972, only to fall three states short of ratification.
 Then, many years later, Nevada ratified the ERA, followed by Illinois in 2018.
-After Democrats took over Virginia’s state government in 2019, all eyes turned toward that state to finally ratify.
-Keep in mind that the ERA was first proposed in 1923 and passed the Senate in 1972.
-(7) That’s a heck of a long time to get something done.
-Still, ordinary people’s ability to organize and press for a Constitutional amendment is what has enabled women (19th Amendment) and people of color (15th Amendment) to vote, for one thing, and holds the promise of steering the ship of state in more humane and democratic directions in the future.
+After Democrats took over Virginia’s state government in 2019, Virginia became the necessary thirty-eighth state to ratify the amendment.
+One might think that would be the end of the story.
+However, the text of the amendment passed by Congress in 1972 had language saying that it had to be ratified by March 22, 1979–a date that was later extended to June 30, 1982.
+The Democrats have passed bills in the House to remove the ratification deadline altogether, but Republicans in the Senate have let such bills die without debate.
+In 2020, the Justice Department’s Office of Legal Counsel issued an opinion that, because Virginia’s ratification came well after the deadline, the amendment could not be added to the Constitution.
+The United States Archivist is following that advice, so the Equal Rights Amendment has not been successful.
+(7) That’s a heck of a long time and much effort in an ultimately futile attempt to codify the equal rights of women.
+This story illustrates the frustration people have that “the system” can serve ordinary people.
+Still, ordinary people’s ability to organize and press for a Constitutional amendment is what has enabled women (19th Amendment) and people of color (15th Amendment) to vote, and holds the promise of steering the ship of state in more humane and democratic directions in the future.

 What if . . . ?